Content

 Step-by-Step Looker Studio Tutorial for Beginners

-In this tutorial for beginners, we take a look at Looker Studio (Formerly Google Data Studio) – one of the most popular services for visualizing data – and show you step-by-step how to use it to build informative, understandable and, more importantly, actionable reports based on data from various sources.
+In this tutorial for beginners, we take a look at the Looker Studio (Formerly Google Data Studio) – one of the most popular services for visualizing data – and show you step-by-step how to use it to build informative, understandable, and more importantly, actionable reports based on data from various sources.

 Please note, that Looker Studio is different from another software tool called Looker.
 Here is a detailed and complete comparison of Lookers by Google.